Zeitgeist presents the 20th Annual Eric Stokes Song Contest

 "Music is for the people.
 For all of us, the dumb, the deaf, the dog & jays, handclappers, dancing moon watchers, brainy puzzlers, abstracted whistlers, finger-snapping time keepers, crazy, weak, hurt, weed keepers, the strays.
 The land of music is everyone's nation—her tune, his beat, your drum, one song, one vote." -Eric Stokes

-This event is made possible with support from the Metropolitan Regional Arts Council through an appropriation by the Minnesota State Legislature.
+This activity is made possible with support from the Metropolitan Regional Arts Council through an appropriation by the Minnesota State Legislature.